 Many of you are using a web service to present your survey questionnaire and collect responses.
 I have only looked at "surveymonkey.com" carefully so I will only speak about that here.
-But I imagine the same sorts of services are similarly priced elsewhere.
+But I imagine the same sorts of services are similarly priced elsewhere (and Google Docs is free, if you're willing to work to design an adequate survey form).